tylerhuynh287/Portfolio-Page-fCC/README.md

 # Portfolio Page
 A responsive portfolio page showcasing projects and providing links to a personal profile.
-Built as part of a freeCodeCamp project, this page demonstrates a strong understanding of HTML, CSS, and responsive web design principles.
+Built as part of the freeCodeCamp Responsive Web Design Certification, Project 5.
+This page demonstrates a strong understanding of HTML, CSS, and responsive web design principles.

 ## Features
 - **Welcome Section**